Chart Color Schemes

 Toorak features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Toorak's dwelling structure, as per the latest Census, consisted of 30.4% houses and 69.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 16.9% houses and 83.1% other dwellings.
+In Toorak, according to the latest Census, houses comprised 30.4% of dwellings, with other types such as semi-detached homes, apartments, and others making up 69.6%.
+In comparison, Melbourne metropolitan area had 16.9% houses and 83.1% other dwellings.
 Home ownership in Toorak stood at 44.4%, with mortgaged dwellings at 23.4% and rented ones at 32.2%.
-The median monthly mortgage repayment was $3,152, higher than Melbourne metro's average of $2,287.
-Median weekly rent in Toorak was $486, compared to Melbourne metro's $425.
-Nationally, Toorak's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,152, higher than Melbourne's average of $2,287.
+Median weekly rent in Toorak was $486, compared to Melbourne's $425.
+Nationally, Toorak's mortgage repayments were significantly higher at $3,152 versus Australia's average of $1,863, and rents were substantially higher at $486 compared to the national figure of $375.

 Frequently Asked Questions - Housing